GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 Here are the restrictions:
 - A Portal is an N-Gon which lies in the XY plane when ignoring rotation and translation.
 - Connected portals have the same geometry.
-- Origin lies in the spot on the mesh for each portal.
+- Origin is a point from the portals face.

 I'll break up implementation into three sub problems:
 1. Portal Transform: Thinking about what going from one portal to another means.